-Catholic Charities is requesting \$300,000.00 in PY21 HOME funds to provide ongoing rental assistance to approximately 18 households annually.
+DuPage PADS is requesting a total of \$200,000.00 in HOME funds to provide ongoing rental assistance to approximately 15 households annually.
+There is currently \$100,000 in HOME funding available from PY21 and \$100,000 has been included in the County's 2024 Annual Action Plan.
+PY2024 funding is contingent upon the U.S. Department of Housing and Urban Development's (HUD) approval of the 2024 Annual Action Plan and receipt of HUD's PY2024 allocation of HOME funds.
 Each tenant receives rental assistance based on a formula resulting in the tenant paying no more than 30% of their monthly adjusted gross income.
 Each program participant's rent varies based on their income.
 In addition, a tenant may be recertified if they experience a significant increase and/or decrease in income.
-Catholic Charities' request is based on historic annual spending with a monthly caseload averaging 18 households.
-Catholic Charities is requesting existing allocated funds from Program Year 2021 to support the TBRA program over the next 24 months.
-The PY21 funding will serve eligible clients during program years 2023, 2024, and 2025.
+DuPage PADS' request is based on historic annual spending with a monthly caseload averaging 12 households.
+DuPage PADS is requesting existing allocated funds from Program Year 2021 along with funds which will be included in the County's 2024 Program Year to support the TBRA program over the next 24 months.
+The PY21 and PY24 funding will serve eligible clients during program years 2024 and 2025.